How’s your week going? Let me guess…

 - Do you see your child over-reacting to minor problems, such as a change in plans or a small disappointment?

 If you can relate to one or more of these examples, your child may have executive function weaknesses.
 This can significantly impact their ability to accomplish tasks with independence.
 The reality is, even if just one family member has poor executive function, it affects the whole family.
 Fortunately, there are many strategies you can use to work on these important skills.
-Over the next several blog posts, we are going to be explaining what executive functions are, how they work, and most importantly, how to help your child develop these skills.
+Over the next several blog posts, we are going to be explaining executive functioning in children, how they work, and most importantly, how to help your child develop these skills.

 1. Executive functions are a unique set of skills.